-Category Exceptionality Behaviour Behaviour Communication Autism Deaf/Hard of Hearing Learning Disability Language Impairment Intellectual Developmental Disability Mild Intellectual Disability Giftedness Multiple Exceptionalities Physical Blind/Low Vision Physical Disability
+Category Exceptionality Behaviour Behaviour Communication Autism Deaf/Hard of Hearing Learning Disability Language Impairment Intellectual Developmental Disability Mild Intellectual Disability Giftedness Multiple Exceptionalities Combination of learning or other disorders, impairments, physical disabilities Physical Blind/Low Vision Physical Disability

 Once the student has been identified as exceptional, the IPRC must determine the appropriate placement for the student.
 In making this determination, the IPRC must first consider whether or not a placement in the regular class with appropriate special education services would meet the student's needs and be consistent with parental preference, prior to considering the placement in a special education class.